abhishekkr/eden_guide_to_hacking/part0_Fundamentals/chapter0_Defining/article01_Hacking_Hacker_And_Security.md

 > A curious, innovative person trying to solve a problem or use a service in desired way, with no ill-intention but lawfully utilizing any technology in a tweaked stage not harming others.

-> NOT Script Kiddies 'Script Kiddies' are newbie learners, who tend to find shared 'Hacking' material by 'Hackers' and use it to perform the same hacks.
+> NOT Script Kiddies.
+'Script Kiddies' are newbie learners, who tend to find shared 'Hacking' material by 'Hackers' and use it to perform the same hacks.
 > Being 'Script Kiddie' is not bad.
 But sticking to this status is.

 > To Hack a Technology, learn it as much you can...